The open smart grid platform core and admin functions for device management.

 Switching will occur at the time light sensor input is received, when this input is received within the window.

-Light sensor input in the conditions above means the sensor trigger for light
+Light sensor input in the conditions above means the sensor trigger for light when the schedule entry is switching off, and the sensor trigger for dark when switching on.

-within the trigger window for a schedule entry for astronomical time with sensor signal.
+The following picture is an example where the light sensor reports dark within the trigger window for a schedule entry for astronomical time with sensor signal.
 Switching on occurs at the time the sensor input is received.
 Note that for this example this could have been at any time between 19:45 and 20:30 (15 minutes before to 30 minutes after the astronomical sunset, calculated to occur at 20:00 on the day shown).

 The following picture is an example where the device has received a light sensor report before the trigger window opens for a schedule entry for astronomical time with sensor signal.
 Switching off occurs at the start of the trigger window.